 As some kids head back to school, there's the increasing possibility that we may get sick.
 So, why not do everything that we can to prepare our bodies in the best way possible?
-I did an IGTV series on this last month, called ✨Tune In and Tune Up ✨ on this very idea - if you haven't watched those videos, here's the link to my Instagram so that you can!
+I did an IGTV series recently called ✨Tune In and Tune Up ✨ on this very idea - if you haven't watched those videos, here's the link to my Instagram so that you can!

 The Five Elements (Wood, Fire, Earth, Metal, Water) are a part of Chinese medicine diagnosis and treatment.
 Each of these elements in Chinese medicine has correspondences to certain organ systems, flavors of food, emotional characteristics, and so much more.
 Stay with me!
 As an example, the Fire element corresponds to the heart organ, is related to bitter flavor, and relates to the emotion of joy.
 I wanted to break down each element to show how beautifully this system helps us prepare our bodies, and shows us how to be resilient.